MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 To label an Office document with one of these classification values, set **SyncPropertyName** to **Classification**, and **SyncPropertyState** to **OneWay**.

 Now, when a user opens and saves one of these Office documents, it is labeled  **Public**, **General**, or **Highly Confidential \ All Employees** if you have labels with these names in your Azure Information Protection policy.
 If you do not have labels with these names, the document remains unlabeled.

+## Enable Azure Information Protection analytics to discover sensitive information in documents

+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal and requires the current preview version of the Azure Information Protection client.

+Azure Information Protection analytics can discover and report documents saved by Azure Information Protection clients when that content contain sensitive information.
+By default, this information is not sent to Azure Information Protection analytics.

+To change this behavior so that this information is sent, enter the following strings:

+- Key: **RunAuditInformationTypeDiscovery**

+- Value: **True**

+If you do not set this advanced client setting, audit results are still sent from the Azure Information Protection client but the information is limited to reporting when a user has accessed labeled content.

+For example:

+- Without this setting, you can see that a user accessed Financial.docx that is labeled **Confidential \ Sales**.

+- With this setting, you can see that Financial.docx contains 6 credit card numbers.

+    - If you also enable [content matches for deeper analysis](../reports-aip.md#content-matches-for-deeper-analysis), you will additionally be able to see what those credit card numbers are.

+## Disable sending information type matches for a subset of users

+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal and requires the current preview version of the Azure Information Protection client.

+When you select the checkbox for [Azure Information Protection analytics](../reports-aip.md) that collects the content matches for your sensitive information types or your custom conditions, by default, this information is sent by all users.
+If you have some users who should not send this data, create the following advanced client setting in a [scoped policy](../configure-policy-scope.md) for these users:

+- Key: **LogMatchedContent**

+- Value: **Disable**

 ## Limit the number of threads used by the scanner